BookOps-CAT/bookops-worldcat/docs/index.md

 Bookops-Worldcat is a Python wrapper around [OCLC's](https://www.oclc.org/en/home.html) [Worldcat](https://www.worldcat.org/) [Metadata](https://www.oclc.org/developer/develop/web-services/worldcat-metadata-api.en.html) API which supports changes relased in the version 1.1 (May 2020) of the web service.
 The package features methods that utilize [search functionality](https://developer.api.oclc.org/wc-metadata-v1-1) of the API as well as [read-write endpoints](https://developer.api.oclc.org/wc-metadata).

-The Bookops-Worldcat package simplifies some of OCLC API boilerplate, and ideally lowers the technological threshold for cataloging departments that may not have sufficient programming support to access and utilize those web services.
-Python language, with it's gentle learning curve, has the potential to be a perfect vehicle towards this goal.
+The Bookops-Worldcat package simplifies some of the OCLC API boilerplate, and ideally lowers the technological threshold for cataloging departments that may not have sufficient programming support to access and utilize those web services.
+Python language, with its gentle learning curve, has the potential to be a perfect vehicle towards this goal.

 This package takes advantage of the functionality of the popular [Requests library](https://requests.readthedocs.io/en/master/).
 Interaction with OCLC's services is built around Requests sessions. `MetadataSession` inherits all `requests.Session` properties.
 Returned server responses are `requests.Response` objects with [all of their properties and methods](https://requests.readthedocs.io/en/master/user/quickstart/#response-content).

 Authorizing a session simply requires passing an access token into `MetadataSession`.
 Opening a session allows the user to call specific methods which facilitate communication between the user's script/client and a particular endpoint of OCLC's service.
 Many of the hurdles related to making valid requests are hidden under the hood of this package, making it as simple as possible to access the functionalities of OCLC APIs.
 Please note, not all features of the Metadata API are implemented because this tool was primarily built for our organization's specific needs.
 However, we are open to any collaboration to expand and improve the package.

 **Supported OCLC web services:**

-At the moment, the wrapper supports only [OAuth 2.0 endpoints and flows](https://www.oclc.org/developer/develop/authentication/oauth.en.html), specifically, it uses [Client Credential Grant](https://www.oclc.org/developer/develop/authentication/oauth/client-credentials-grant.en.html) and [Access Token](https://www.oclc.org/developer/develop/authentication/access-tokens.en.html) for authorization.
+At the moment, the wrapper supports only [OAuth 2.0 endpoints and flows](https://www.oclc.org/developer/develop/authentication/oauth.en.html).
+The specific protocols are [Client Credential Grant](https://www.oclc.org/developer/develop/authentication/oauth/client-credentials-grant.en.html) and [Access Token](https://www.oclc.org/developer/develop/authentication/access-tokens.en.html) for authorization.

 [Worldcat Metadata API](https://www.oclc.org/developer/develop/web-services/worldcat-metadata-api.en.html) is a read-write service for WorldCat.
-It allows adding and updating records in WorldCat, mantaining holdings, and working with local bibliographic data.
+It allows adding and updating records in WorldCat, maintaining holdings, and working with local bibliographic data.
 Access to Metadata API requires OCLC credentials.
 The BookOps wrapper focuses on the following API operations:

 + Search functionality
     + Find member shared print holdings (`/bibs-retained-holdings`)